openeuler-mirror/kunpengsecl/README.en.md

 ```
 so that you can generate the RPM package of this program

-According to actual demand, you can choose to install the corresponding *RAS* or *RAC* RPM package.
+According to actual demand, you can choose to install the corresponding *RAS*, *RAC* or *RAHUB* RPM package.
 The specific command is as follows:
 ```
 sudo rpm -ivh xxx.rpm